nejati92/wallet-api/README.md

 # TODO
+- Fix potential access of txs belonging to a different wallet
 - TESTS
-- CONFIG PARSER
 - Validation params
+- look into dependency injection tsyringe
-- Improve error handling and have types (ie failed validation)
+- Improve error handling and have different error types (ie failed validation)
 - Encrypt secrets manager
 - Consider using SQL for transactions and look into building resolvers to get data out of RDS.
 - MOVE VTL templates out of deploy code to a file